 When to Pick Elderflowers

 Harvesting elderflowers is a late spring tradition in many parts of the world.
 They grow wild in temperate regions, especially the Northern Hemisphere.
-The flowers are useful as a syrup, nutritional supplement and in cosmetics.
+The flowers are useful as a syrup, nutritional supplement, and in cosmetics.
 You can even make elderflower fritters or use them in a sorbet.
 The first step is learning how to harvest elderflowers.
 Then you can try some of the many recipes widely available online.

 Depending upon where you live, elderflowers are at their peak in late spring to early summer.
-In most regions, mid-June seems to be the best time for
+In most regions, mid-June seems to be the best time for picking.
+If left to their own devices, the flowers will turn into delicious, dark purple berries around August, which must be cooked to remove cyanidin glycoside.
+This chemical has been known to make people sick.

 The elderflower plant’s blooms closely resemble several dangerous plants including hogweed and hemlock.
-During elderflower harvest time, the umbels are covered in tiny creamy white flowers.
+During elderflower harvest time, the umbels are covered in tiny, creamy, white flowers.
 Each ripens at a different time with the center opening first.
 To get the most out of the blooms, wait to pick them until much of the buds have opened.

 How to Harvest Elderflowers

 A mesh bag is best for harvesting elderflowers.
 The blooms are delicate and an airless container will make them turn brown and lose much of their beneficial components and flavor.
-Elders grow wild in ditches, roadsides and swampy areas.
+Elders grow wild in ditches, roadsides, and swampy areas.

 Take blooms during a cool part of the day and keep harvested flowers out of the sun.
 Simply clasp your fingers at the base of the flower cluster and pull.
 This will avoid much of the stem.
 However, if picking elderflowers for fritters, snip the umbel off with enough stem to hang onto when dipping into batter.
 Just avoid eating that part when you enjoy these sweet treats.